-HausBar Urban Farm & GuestHaus is a sustainable urban farm in East Austin raising vegetables and offering vacation rental space, day camps, and workshops.
+HausBar Urban Farm & GuestHaus is a sustainable urban farm in East Austin that raises vegetables and offers vacation rental space, day camps, and workshops.
 We’re home to two donkeys, hundreds of chickens, dozens of rabbits, some geese, a few ducks, three pet birds, two humans, and lots of fresh air and sunshine.

 Eden East Farm Springdale Farm – produce, petting zoo

-Springdale is located just few miles east off the capitol.
-It grows over 75 season vegetable varieties served to local restaurants.
-Here your family can enjoy a country breakfast of fresh sausage, and holiday crafts, pet Zoo and a native scene.
+Springdale is located just a few miles east of the capitol.
+It grows over 75 seasonal vegetable varieties to serve to local restaurants.
+Here, your family can enjoy a country breakfast of fresh sausage, and holiday crafts, a pet Zoo, and a native scene.
 Visit their public fun farm stand every Wednesday and Saturday morning from 9: am to 1 pm.

 755 Springdale Rd, Austin, TX 78702